 Pick a bed that is easy to wash and maintain.
 This makes controlling odors, dirt and fleas more manageable.
 Small beds are easy to toss in the washing machine.
 Look for larger beds with zip-off covers that can be removed and washed separately from the mattress or stuffing.

 Keep these factors in mind when selecting a bed for your pet and they will be comfortably cat-napping in no time!
 If you are still not sure which bed is right for your pet, we are here to help!
-Bring your pet by one of our stores and we can find the perfect one together.
+Shop for beds online now or bring your pet by one of our stores and we can find the perfect one together.